 The Master programme in Innovative Hospitality Management is the result of an international collaboration between TSI-Tourism Sant Ignasi affiliated to the ESADE Foundation and a member of Ramon Llull University (Barcelona, Spain) and the Hotel Management School Maastricht (HMSM) of Zuyd University of Applied Sciences (Maastricht, the Netherlands).
 This one-year master in hospitality programme, held in association with the Oxford Brookes University Business School (Oxford, UK), is directed at graduates with a particular interest in the creative and multicultural aspects of the hospitality industry.

+The hospitality industry is the second largest industry in the world.
 With an annual growth forecast of 5 percent for this decade, the Travel and Tourism sector is one of the world's largest and fastest growing industries.
 Its importance should not be underestimated.
 For example, it represents more than 50% of direct investments to developing countries.
 Emerging markets in general, and China in particular, are mainly responsible for the growth of the travel and tourism industry.
 Tourism has also become one of the main sources of international contact and cultural exchange.... [-]

 In cooperation with the University of Greenwich, Hotel Management School Maastricht (HMSM) offers the exciting 12-month Master of Facility & Real Estate Management.
 We will challenge you and develop you into a strategic thinker in the facility and real estate industry.
 Not only will you develop a great understanding of the industry and its needs, but also you will be triggered on how to innovatively solve existing and upcoming challenges and needs.
 Feel free to contact the Master Office through firstname.lastname@example.org to inquire about our Open Days or about the possibility for a personal visit.
 Top 10 reasons 10 reasons for joining our Master Facility Management and Real Estate Management: Master degree in 12 months, fully accredited. -A double diploma: an academic and professional MSc. degree. -Unique combination of both facility & real estate management. -International community (over 50% of the students is international in the Master), English taught. -An excellent and varied learning experience. -Small scale and intensive education. -Interactive and personal approach. -Great career prospects -Over 65 years of excellence, with a rich experience and network in the industry. -Great student life in the international student city Maastricht. [+]